 - Download speed - The speed at which content is downloaded (images, films, documents)

 - Upload speed - The speed at which you can upload data to the web (files, send emails)

 - Latency - How fast sent data can be recognised and interpreted by the receiving system.

 The good news is that most of the time when you compare broadband providers, their websites provide an in-built facility to test what form of connection you have, and which speeds are appropriate for your home.
-Here at Selectra, we have a similar tool on our broadband speed check page, along with a wealth of other useful information.
+Once again, here at Selectra, we have such a tool for you to use on our broadband speed check page, along with a wealth of other useful information.

-- A minimum of 10 Mbps is sufficient for one person to reliably work from home, depending on the nature of your work
+Suggested minimum for one person to reliably work from home, depending on the nature of your work.

-- 25 Mbps is ideal for light use with two devices (social media, light video watching, internet browsing
+Ideal for light use with two devices (social media, light video watching, internet browsing) in the same home.

-- 100 Mbps is sufficient for businesses of up to 10 users at any time
+Sufficient for businesses of up to 10 users at any time.

 Looking for fast and reliable Broadband?